GoogleChrome/web.dev/src/site/content/en/blog/betty-crocker/index.md

 title: |
   Wake Lock API case study: 300% increase in purchase intent indicators on BettyCrocker.com
 subhead: |
   Nothing is worse when cooking with a mobile device than its screen turning off in the middle of a recipe step.
   Learn how cooking site BettyCrocker.com used the Wake Lock API to prevent this from happening.
 authors:
   - thomassteiner
+  - phillipkriegel
 date: 2020-04-22
-updated: 2020-04-28
+updated: 2020-04-29
 hero: hero.jpg
 alt: Betty Crocker Cake Mix—Coffee Cinnamon.
 description: |